Reemaalt/SecureUserHub-/README.md

-# Web Security Demonstration
+# Overview

-This project demonstrates common web security vulnerabilities and their mitigations.
-It includes two versions of the same application:

-## Vulnerable Version
-The vulnerable version contains intentional security flaws to demonstrate what can go wrong when security best practices are not followed.

-## Secure Version
-The secure version implements proper security measures to mitigate the vulnerabilities present in the vulnerable version.
+This project is focused on implementing secure and vulnerable endpoints using Node.js, Express, and SQLite.
+The main goal is to demonstrate common web vulnerabilities and how to mitigate them, such as SQL injection and Cross-Site Scripting (XSS).

 ## Key Security Features Demonstrated